aethernet/balena-preload-test/readme.md

 ## Notes about `overlay2` and `l` folders

 Some `overlay2` might be shared across multiple images (if they are identical).
-This is not a problem per se, but as they're full of symlinks it might become an issue when at injection stage.
+This is not a problem per se, but as they're full of symlinks it might become an issue at injection stage.

-I've solve that in this PoC by checking if the folder exist before writing it.
-This solution works as I merge all `images` assets _before_ injection.
-If we want to inject multiple images in etcher we need a mechanism to decide how to deal with this situation at the `.etch` level.